frhrdr/dp-llm/README.md

 # dp-llm

 This repository contains an implementation of __Interpretable and Differentially Private Predictions__.
-The paper is available at https://arxiv.org/abs/1906.02004
+The paper by [Frederik Harder](https://ei.is.tuebingen.mpg.de/person/fharder), [Matthias Bauer](https://ei.is.tuebingen.mpg.de/person/bauer) and [Mijung Park](https://ei.is.mpg.de/~mpark) is available at https://arxiv.org/abs/1906.02004

 ## Setup

 - The LLM Mnist model is ready to use.
-- user friendly scripts for reproduction of experimental results on Mnist and Fashion-Mnist coming soon.
+- User friendly scripts for reproduction of experimental results on Mnist and Fashion-Mnist coming soon.

 ### Dependencies
     python 3.6